Easter Egg Bread

 - 2 tablespoons water

 - In a large bowl, mix sugar, yeast, cardamom, salt and 2 cups flour.
 In a small saucepan, heat milk and butter to 120°-130°.
 Add to dry ingredients; beat on medium speed 2 minutes.
-Add 3 eggs; beat 2 minutes longer.
+Add 3 eggs; beat on high 2 minutes.
 Stir in enough remaining flour to form a soft dough (dough will be sticky).

 - Turn dough onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease the top.
-Cover with plastic wrap and let rise in a warm place until doubled, about 45 minutes.
+Cover and let rise in a warm place until doubled, about 45 minutes.

-- Meanwhile, dye hard-cooked eggs with food coloring following package directions.
+- Meanwhile, dye hard-boiled eggs with food coloring following package directions.
 Let stand until completely dry.

 - Punch down dough.
 Turn onto a lightly floured surface; divide into thirds.
 Roll each portion into a 24-in. rope.
 Place ropes on a greased baking sheet and braid.
 Bring ends together to form a ring.
 Pinch ends to seal.
 Lightly coat dyed eggs with oil; arrange on braid, tucking them carefully between ropes.